DataDog/chef-datadog/README.md

    NB: if you're using the run state to store the api and app keys you need to set them at compile time before `datadog::dd-handler` in the run list.

+4. Enable Agent integrations by including their recipes and configuration details in your role’s run-list and attributes.
+   Note that you can also create additional integrations recipes by using the `datadog_monitor` resource.
-4. Associate the recipes with the desired `roles`, i.e. "role:chef-client" should contain "datadog::dd-handler" and a "role:base" should start the agent with "datadog::dd-agent".
-Here's an example role with both recipes:
+5. Associate the recipes with the desired `roles`, i.e. "role:chef-client" should contain "datadog::dd-handler" and a "role:base" should start the agent with "datadog::dd-agent".
+Here's an example role with both recipes plus the MongoDB integration enabled.
   ```
   name 'example'
   description 'Example role using DataDog'